 - Emperor Haile Selassie of Ethiopia, highly respected by world political and religious leaders since 1916, is deposed after a critical famine.
 This ends the Solomonic dynasty begun in 1270.
 He died the following year.

-- Richard Nixon resigns, Gerald Ford becomes president and pardons Nixon.
+- When impeachment conviction by Congress becomes certain, Richard Nixon resigns.
+Gerald Ford becomes President and pardons Nixon.

 - OPEC oil rises from $4 to $12 a barrel; concern rises over nuclear energy.

 - Patty Hearst, grand-daughter of publisher, Willam Randolph Hearst, is kidnapped by the Symbionese Liberation Army with whom she participates in a bank robbery and other crimes.
 Imprisoned for two years, she was later pardoned.
 (Read the complete story in American Heiress, Jeffrey Toobin, 2016)